novakov-alexey-zz/freya/docs/docs/docs/configuration.md

   namespace = AllNamespaces,
   // CRD api prefix
   prefix = "io.myorg.kerboperator",
+  // see doc in CrdConfig above
+  eventQueueSize = 10,
+  // see doc in CrdConfig above
+  concurrentController = true,
   // Check on startup whether current K8s is an OpenShift
   checkK8sOnStartup = true,
   // if None, then `kind` name is a case class name, i.e. Kerb